Central American migrant caravans: Late 2020 caravans

 As the United States prepared for elections in 2020 unknown groups promoted messages on social media sites for another caravan.

-In October 2020, migrant caravans from Honduras have been either intercepted by Guatemalan Army officers and deported back to Honduras upon reaching the border crossings, or some of them have evaded border restrictions and reached Guatemala City, with intent to continuing their journey to Mexico.
+In October 2020, migrant caravans from Honduras were either intercepted by Guatemalan Army officers and deported back to Honduras upon reaching the border crossings, or evaded border restrictions and reached Guatemala City, with intent to continue their journey to Mexico.
 The Mexican military and border police have repeatedly warned that no migrant caravans will be allowed to cross into Mexico.

 Early 2021 caravans

 After Joe Biden won the 2020 United States presidential election, there was a resurgence in migrant caravan activities.
-Fox News has claimed this to be related to Biden's planned amnesty for illegal immigrants within his first 100 days in office.
+Fox News claimed this to be related to Biden's planned amnesty for undocumented immigrants within his first 100 days in office.

 On January 13, just one week prior to the Joe Biden's presidential inauguration, more than 3,000 people departed Honduras and El Salvador for the United States.
 That number grew to approximately 7,000-8,000 one week later.

 On January 16, Guatemala and Mexico deployed the military to their borders, in an attempt to stop the migrant caravan from transiting through their countries on the way to the United States.
 Three days later, the migrant caravans reportedly dissolved in the Guatemalan-Honduran border region, and most its participants were deported back to Honduras.

 2022 caravans

-From June 2022, up to 15,000 migrants, mostly from Central America and Venezuela, started to set out from the southern Mexico city of Tapachula in a caravan bound to the United States.
+From June 2022, up to 15,000 migrants, mostly from Central America and Venezuela, set out from the southern Mexico city of Tapachula in a caravan bound to the United States.
 On 5 July, a caravan of almost 7,000 people departed from Tapachula.
 They broke up in Huixtla after two days.

 On 11 December 2022, a migrant caravan of over 1,000 people crossed illegally into El Paso from Ciudad Juarez.

+2023–2024 caravans

+In April and May 2023, caravans of between 2,000 and 3,000 people departed from Tapachula.
+In October, another caravan of 4,000 people departed from Tapachula.

+In December 2023, a migrant caravan called "Exodus for Poverty" totaled between 8,000 and 10,000 arrived in the Mexican state of Chiapas.
+In January 2024, nearly 2,000 migrants arrived in Oaxaca.